deepaksood619/deepaksood619.github.io/docs/databases/data-warehousing/11-dw-databases.md

 11. FireBolt
 12. [Databricks](technologies/apache/databricks/readme.md)

+## Firebolt

-## A new class of cloud data warehouses built for AWS
+A new class of cloud data warehouses built for AWS

 Firebolt has completely redesigned the cloud data warehouse to deliver a super fast, incredibly efficient analytics experience at any scale